anishaislam8/TriGraph/README.md

 ## How to create the corpus and run the prediction model

 There are two ways of creating the corpus and running the prediction model.
-- Using the provided Makefile
+- Method 1: Using the provided Makefile
-- Running everything from scratch manually
+- Method 2: Running everything from scratch manually

 ## Method 1: Using the provided Makefile
 To create the corpus and run the prediction models from scratch using the provided Makefile, follow these steps: